Governor's Award for Excellence in Teaching

 1. Nomination letter (1,000 words max).

-2. List of courses taught, the number of students in each, and CET/SET scores and response rates for the past five full academic years (fall 2019-spring 2024).
+2. List of courses taught, the number of students in each, and CET/SET scores and response rates for the past five full academic years (fall 2020-spring 2025).
 Courses Taught Template

 3. Statement of nominee’s philosophy of teaching, explicitly outlining teaching goals, teaching strategies, and methods of bringing one's current research, scholarship, or creative activity into the teaching process.
 Statement should not exceed 1,500 words.
 The nominee may wish to include some of the following information in the statement: